jax-parker/kayak-app/TESTING.md

 | Status | **Add Launchsite**
 |:-------:|:--------|
-| &check; | clicking on Add launchsite takes you to the launchsite posts page
+| &check; | clicking on Add launchsite takes you to the launchsite posts form page
 | &check; | If inputs are empty, clicking on create shows 'field may not be blank'
 | &check; | clicking on Add launchsite takes you to the launchsite posts page
 | &check; | Clicking on the upload image or choose image button allows you to add a picture